 In our catalog, you will find a variety of courses.
 As you read through the descriptions, keep these questions in mind:

-- Am I eligible to take this course?
+- Which courses am I eligible to take?

 - How does this course fit with or broaden my academic interests, and will I enjoy studying this subject intensively for three weeks?